uhlik/bpy/README.md

 ## [OpenGL Lights](https://raw.githubusercontent.com/uhlik/bpy/master/space_view3d_opengl_lights.py)

 Simple and effective access to Solid OpenGL Lights for your viewport.
-Comes with clean in simple interface and endless possibilities.
+Comes with clean, simple interface and endless possibilities.
 No more fiddling with preferences and other similar confusing, complex and view obscuring addons!

 ![OpenGL Lights](https://raw.githubusercontent.com/uhlik/bpy/master/x/gll2.gif)